thevisad/DayZ-Private-master/README.md

 Any bug present in the official client or server will probably also exist in this solution.
 Please do **not** report these as issues on GitHub.
 Some of the official bugs:
  - Loss of backpack due to bandit morphing or on respawn
  - Spawning in debug areas (plains / ocean)
- - Day / night cycle desync
+ - Debug monitor issues
- - Vehicle damage not persisting / vehicles repairing themselves
+ - Humanity not updating correctly

 Common Issues
 =============